Effective January 1, 2023

 - With affiliates and other entities in our corporate family so these entities can share information on products and services that may be of interest to you.

 - With advertising and measurement vendors who assist us in serving advertisements regarding the Services.
-These third parties use tracking technologies on the Services to collect or receive information from the Services and elsewhere on the internet and use that information to provide measurement services and target ads.
+These third parties use tracking technologies on the Services to collect or receive information from the Services and elsewhere on the internet and use that information to provide measurement services and targeted ads.
 Third parties may allow other companies to access information about you so that they may market other products you may be interested in.

 - To prevent harm or if we believe it is necessary in order to detect, investigate, prevent, or take action against illegal activities, fraud, or situations involving potential threats to the rights, property, or personal safety of any person.